openedx/frontend-platform/docs/how_tos/theming.md

 1. **Get theme preference from localStorage.** Supports persisting and loading the user's preference for their selected theme variant, until cleared.
 1. **Detect user system settings.** Rely on the `prefers-color-scheme` media query to detect if the user's system indicates a preference for dark mode.
 If so, use the default dark theme variant, if one is configured.
-1. **Use default theme variant as configured (see below).** Otherwise, load the default theme variant as configured by the `defaults` option described below.
+1. **Use the default theme variant as configured (see below).** Otherwise, load the default theme variant as configured by the `defaults` option described below.

-Whenever the current theme variant changes, an attrivbute `data-paragon-theme-variant="*"` is updated on the `<html>` element.
-This attribute enables applications' both JS and CSS to have knowledge of the currently applied theme variant.
+Whenever the current theme variant changes, an attribute `data-paragon-theme-variant="*"` is updated on the `<html>` element.
+This attribute enables applications both JS and CSS to have knowledge of the currently applied theme variant.

 ### Supporting custom theme variants beyond `light` and `dark`

-If your use case necessitates additional variants beyond the default supported `light` and `dark` theme variants, you may pass any number of custom theme variants.
+If your use case requires additional variants beyond the default `light` and `dark` theme variants, you may pass any number of custom theme variants.
 Custom theme variants will work the user's persisted localStorage setting (i.e., if a user switches to a custom theme variant, the MFE will continue to load the custom theme variant by default).
 By supporting custom theme variants, it also supports having multiple or alternative `light` and/or `dark` theme variants.
+You can see the [Configuration options](#configuration-options) example for better understanding.

 ### Performance implications